jewang/gender-neutral-text-converter/README.md

 [Live version on GitHub pages!](https://jewang.github.io/gender-neutral-text-converter/)

-#What is a Gender Neutral Text Converter?
+#What is Gender Neutral Text Converter?

-This is a web page that converts gendered text into gender-neutral text using singular they.
+This website converts gendered text into gender-neutral text using singular they.
 It runs in client-side Javascript.